-The measurement accuracy for each instrument used for field monitoring is recorded as part of the monitoring plan in Table 4.
-Table 6 summarizes the degree of confidence for the key calculated metrics presented in this report.
+The measurement accuracy for each instrument used for field monitoring is recorded as part of the monitoring plan in Table 3.
+Table 4 summarizes the degree of confidence for the key calculated metrics presented in this report.
 These values are calculated by propagation of uncertainty at a single operating condition.
-The values recorded here indicate the uncertainty resulting from manufacturer stated performance for the sensors used, and from the equations documented in section "Definition & Calculation of Performance Metrics".
-The values in Table 6 do not account for any methodological uncertainty associated with features such as sensor placement, or transient interaction between equipment operation and sensor response.
+The values recorded here indicate the uncertainty resulting from manufacturer stated performance for the sensors used, and from the equations documented in the "Definition & Calculation of Performance Metrics" section.
+The values in Table 4 do not account for any methodological uncertainty associated with features such as sensor placement, or transient interaction between equipment operation and sensor response.